FlyingSaturn/btechtards-awards/README.md

 Adjust the values and check for yourself which feels more of a healthy progression.
 I'll check with FACTOR = e.

+# Points for the future (Self)

+- Before pitching the idea, try to integrate Devvit or CRON in the mix.
+You need to know Reddis man.